Emile-Dorimax/TodoWebApp/README.md

 Changes List:

 Todos:
-1. Post Doto Item
+1. Post Item
-2. Edit Doto Item
+2. Edit Item
-3. Delete Doto Item
+3. Delete Item
-4. Added date field to class for sorted Todolist by date desc.
+4. Added date field to Todo class for sorting Todolist by date desc.
-   (Only if newly created, this then aligns the javascript and the php service sorting on refresh)
+   (Only if newly created.
+This then aligns the javascript and the php service sorting on refresh)

 Toasts: